alleyinteractive/rewrite-testing/readme.txt

   updated whenever rewrite rules are flushed.
 The debug bar extension would show pass/fail status and link directly to the settings page.
 * Add tests for other permalink structures?
+* Add a way to run this as part of phpunit

 == Installation ==